 World's longest flight to be even less comfortable than expected

-[SYDNEY] Proposed flights half way around the globe are set to be even less comfortable than expected.
+PROPOSED flights halfway around the globe are set to be even less comfortable than expected.
 That is, if the marathon 20-hour non-stop services from Sydney to London get off the ground at all.

-Mr Joyce said he'll order the jets by year-end if he decides to push ahead with the flights, which are known at Qantas as Project Sunrise.

-Qantas has said it's sizing up the long-range Airbus A350 against Boeing's 777X.
+Qantas has said it is sizing up the long-range Airbus A350 against Boeing's 777X.
 Boeing or Airbus would deliver the aircraft in 2022 and the first flights would be in 2023, he said.

 Still, there's little margin for error.
 For example, the Sydney-London service won't be able to carry extra freight, Mr Joyce said.
 Direct flights to New York from Sydney are more achievable, he said.